boennecd/mmcif/README.md

     cubic splines to make the model more flexible.
 The log composite likelihood can then be optimized with an optimizer that allows for linear inequality constraints.
--   Implement a function to get starting values.
 -   Implement a function to do the estimation.
 -   Support delayed entry.